cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 </br> _Relevant publication: P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009._

 ## Getting data into AML VI
-There are a few different ways to import your data into VI.
+There are a few different ways to import data into VI.
 You can use the (Import Data Module)[https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-module-reference/import-data] to import data from Azure Blob Storage or a Web URL via HTTP.
 In this tutorial we are going to upload our data into the "My Datasets" in AML VI.
-1. Select new
+1. Select "New" from the bottom left corner of the browser
-2. Select DataSets
+2. From the left nav bar Select "DataSets"
-3. Select Add
+3. Select "Upload from Local file"
-4. Select Upload from file
+4. Navigate to downloaded Song data and select it to be uploaded
-5. Navigate to downloaded Song data and select it to be uploaded
+5. Update the name and add a description (its helpful to have detailed description once there are lots of datasets uploaded)

 ## Create New Expirment
 1. Select "New" from the bottom left corner of the browser